 I feel incredibly lucky that the cancer was picked up so quickly, the cancer was an adenosquamous cancer, which is a fast-growing one, and had it not been discovered when it was, the results could have been very different.

-I can honestly say that now, almost five years down the road, cancer has only affected my life in a positive way.
+In 2014, almost five years down the road, cancer had only affected my life in a positive way.
 I am on HRT which suits me very well, I am healthier and fitter than I was before the diagnosis, and I have a 'can-do' mentality - you have to take what you are given and run with it!
 I consider myself to have escaped very lightly from my brush with cancer, and as some of the girls who I've met through JCCT will attest, it could have been so much worse.
 My children even call my hysterectomy scar my 'smile'.

 Jo's Cervical Cancer Trust was a beacon in the darkness.
 The girls I met through the charity's services pulled me out of many a dark pit of despair, made me feel so grateful for my family, and my life, and on many occasions, had me in fits of laughter!
 I cannot thank them enough.